How To Duplicate Or Copy A Photo On iPhone

 Were you ever in need of a duplicate in Apple’s Photos app?
 Cloning your images and creating carbon copies helps with editing, as you can keep the original safely stored while opening a copy in your favorite image editing app, without the fear of losing the unchanged file.
-Here’s a tutorial on how to to duplicate photos on iPhone & how to copy photos on iPhone.
+Here’s how to to duplicate and copy photos on iPhone!

 Navigate to the destination app, the one where you’d like to paste the contents of this photo, then tap and hold the screen and select Paste from the context menu.
 The photo is then placed at the cursor position in your currently opened file.
 The image will stay in your clipboard until you decide to cut or copy some other content, such as text or another image.

 Tip: In another article we will show you which app you can use to easily delete duplicate photos on your iPhone!